Agnès Thurnauer: Prédelles (2007—2011)

 Beginning in 2007, Thurnauer produced a series of works, called Prédelle (the French term for predella).
-The Grande Prédelle incarnations, produced from 2008-2011, are diptychs, each depicting a large feathered wing along a deformation of the iconic title of the magazine Elle.
+The Grande Prédelle incarnations, produced from 2008 to 2011, are diptychs, each depicting a large feathered wing along a deformation of the iconic title of the magazine Elle.
 The title and subject convey a multiple play on words, simultaneously acting as a homonym for "près d'elle" and "aile", respectively meaning "close to her" and "wing" in French.
 Cyclicly, each Grande Prédelle painting has its own palette glued to it as a finishing touch.

 Olympia #2 (2012)

-In 2013, Thurnauer was invited by Yale University to participate in an exhibition celebrating the 150th anniversary of two masterpieces by Édouard Manet (Olympia and Le Déjeuner sur l'Herbe, 1863).
+In 2013, Thurnauer was invited by Yale University to participate in an exhibition celebrating the 150th anniversary of two masterpieces by Édouard Manet (Olympia and Le Déjeuner sur l'herbe, 1863).
 Thurnauer contributed the painting Olympia#2, which features a rendition of Manet's Olympia with textual terms of endearment superimposed upon the image.
 Thurnauer was also a speaker at the associated conference.